stts-se/segment_checker/README.md

 ## Preparing data

-The source data consists of one JSON file per labelled segment, with the following attributes:
+The source data consists of one JSON file per labelled segment, with the following required attributes:

-* id: should be unique within the project
+* `id`: should be unique within the project
-* url: audio URL (audio needs to be served separately, use the `file_server` if needed, see example above under _Demo application server_)
+* `url`: audio URL (audio needs to be served separately, use the `file_server` if needed, see example above under _Demo application server_)
-* segment_type: "silence" or "e" (the vowel)
+* `segment_type`: "silence" or "e" (the vowel)
-* chunk: start and end time (milliseconds) for the labelled segment
+* `chunk`: start and end time (milliseconds) for the labelled segment

 Example: